Best Canadian Tech Stocks

 Sector – Enterprise Software

-Constellation Software is an enterprise software company that offers a portfolio of software products for specialized markets.
-The company is very different from traditional companies that usually focus on a few core products or markets.
+Constellation Software is an enterprise software company offering a software product portfolio for specialized markets.
+The company differs from traditional companies, focusing on a few core products or markets.
 The company has a bright future due to the increasing application of software to drive efficiency and lower the cost of operations, especially since the sectors it operates in have low competition.

-Constellation operates on an acquisition model, under which the company acquires small software companies or products that have applications in niche sectors with low competition.
-The company then removes redundant functions such as accounting and marketing, these functions are then taken in-house by Constellation to increase profitability.
+Constellation operates on an acquisition model, where the company acquires small software companies or products with applications in niche sectors with low competition.
+The company then removes redundant functions such as accounting and marketing; these functions are then taken in-house by Constellation to increase profitability.
 The company has acquired over 500 businesses since 2006 and has made 24 major acquisitions.
-The growth by acquisition model removes R&D risk from the company’s perspective and unlocks synergies.
+The growth-by-acquisition model removes R&D risk from the company’s perspective and unlocks synergies.
 However, their acquisition model has not been as successful of late due to competition from private equity and hedge funds.

 The company has five broad businesses – Volaris, Harris Computer, Jonas Software, Vela Software, and Perseus Software.
-Volaris is the company’s acquisition vehicle and houses over 45 software products that serve the financial services, education, and agriculture sectors.
+Volaris is the company’s acquisition vehicle and houses over 45 software products serving the financial services, education, and agriculture sectors.
 Harris Computer houses 31 products that cater to the public and government by providing software solutions for utilities, education, and healthcare.
 Jonas Software houses 70 products that cater to the hospitality and construction segments.
 Vela Software caters to industrial sectors such as gas, steel, and oil and has eight products under its umbrella.
 Lastly, Perseus caters to real estate, construction, and paper/pulp segments.
 The company generates most of its revenue from long-term contracts, most of which the government holds.
+They should capitalize on Canadian Semiconductor Companies.

 In Q1 2021, the company reported revenues of C$1.176 billion, up 24% YoY, and an EBITDA of C$975 million, up 20% YoY.
 The company has been a great performer since its IPO in 2006, having returned 104x over 15 years.
 In the last five years, the stock has returned 263%.